(edited in January 2025)

 The longer someone has been vegan, the harder it is for them to eat a steak.

-Not because the steak is unhealthy, but due to years of celery sticks and hummus, their stomach’s ability to digest protein-dense nutrients has diminished.
+Not because the steak is unhealthy, but due to years of celery sticks and hummus, their stomach’s ability to digest protein-dense nutrients has been severely diminished.

-The classics are like steak.
+The classics are steaks.
 They are hard to chew and take a long time to digest.
 Especially if they aren’t a pillar of your content diet.

 (They won’t read them.)